 Outline of Your Preparation

 Preparing for Marriage, in any Catholic parish in Wisconsin, includes three basic areas:

 Assessment includes your initial meetings with the parish priest (usually twice).
 A questionnaire called FOCCUS will be completed during one of your visits with the parish priest.
 The priest will “assess” your readiness to marry with the help of the FOCCUS questionnaire.

-The parish provides you with a planning book for the ceremony.
+The parish provides you with Together for Life, a planning book for the ceremony.
 The final planning session with the priest performing the ceremony usually occurs about one month prior to the wedding date.
 The parish priest needs to be made aware of any special requests and/or circumstances, such as guest celebrants.

 The suitability of music for worship is determined through the following judgments:

 MUSICAL JUDGMENT asks whether or not this music is technically, aesthetically and expressively good.

 LITURGICAL JUDGMENT asks whether or not the music, and especially the words, are appropriate for a service of worship and are in keeping with a full understanding of the Sacrament of Marriage.